Managing Timestamps in Sentinel

 This timestamp is the time that Sentinel received an alert from a source system.
 This is different from time generated because it is when the alert was received, not when the incident was generated based on that alert.
 When dealing with small differences in detection time, distinctions like these can be useful for creating a more accurate timeline.

-We will continue to share best practices and lessons learned in future posts on managing data from the Azure Sentinel investigating graph.
+We will continue to share best practices and lessons learned in future posts on managing data from the Microsoft Sentinel investigating graph.
 If the incident data will continue to be presented in this way, analysts at CyberMSI need to be able to interpret it in the most effective way possible to construct timelines for incidents in customer environments.

 - Do we have a formal procedure for managing cybersecurity incident timelines?